 Auto-Complete for Coding Questions

 For example, while coding in Python, when you type Sys., you will see the different syntax suggestions in the auto-complete popup menu, as shown below.
-You can choose from the available suggestions and adopt it by typing the Tab or Enter key.
+You can choose from the available suggestions and adopt them by typing the Tab or Enter key.

 With auto-complete enabled the editor identifies and underlines incorrect syntax which can result in compilation errors.
-Hover your mouse over the code, and a tool-tip describes the error.
+Hover your mouse over the code, and a tool tip describes the error.
 You can fix these errors early and save time in your test.